TaiHop/DataSeekr/README.md

 If you run the grabber locally using  ```uv run grabber.py``` you will be met with a few to many csv files then you would want.
 Thus I created a clean file that takes 5 second to clean csv files.
 To run cleaner just run  ```uv run clean.py``` and you can adjust time of cleaner by changing the number housed in the variable called *time*.

+#### Data Issue

+If you run into a scenarion in which your data or the data you are looking for is not there, you may have to type a few letters in to see your name.
+If this is the case you should see your name mispelled.
+If you want to fix this issue you can download ***DB Browser*** this will allow you to directly access the database and make changes.
+This is not an issue with the tool however on the PAC site certain names that were input into their database were wrong.

 ##### Issue

 Please leave any issues in the issue tracker or send me an email at Hopkins02@allegheny.edu